Josefinekihlstrom/LauraDay/README.md

 5. Webhook 404 error.
 Webhook key was not exported correctly to my github variables.
 Solved by setting the variable and restarting the workspace.
 6. Circle image on index page not showing after adding it to S3.
 Not solved
+7. Pagination not working correctly.
+Added an if statement for next and previous button.
+But the buttons would only link to the ceramics pages, no matter which category you where on.
+I solved it by adding the if statement within the href="".

 ## Cloning this project
 1.